oxidecomputer/omicron/test-utils/README.md

 for i in `ls /dev/vmm`; do pfexec bhyvectl --vm=$i --destroy; done
 ```

+For more troubleshooting info, see the [falcon wiki](https://github.com/oxidecomputer/falcon/wiki/Reference)

 ## Current Limitations

 * Tests must be self-contained and not rely on dependencies.
 E2E tests will